-- 5.6.1.
+5.6.1.
 It is the responsibility of every member of staff, governing body, and volunteer at all Avanti Schools Trust Schools to know, understand and follow our Child Protection and Safeguarding Policy and Procedure.
-They should also read Part 1 of KCSIE.
-Where safeguarding is a concern, all staff and volunteers etc. should maintain an attitude of 'it could happen here' and know what to look for. - 5.6.2.
-If any member of staff or volunteer is concerned about a child s/he must inform the DSL or one of the deputy DSLs immediately.
-They must record information regarding the concerns on the same day.
-The written record / or electronic record via CPOMS must be a clear, precise, factual account of the observations or what has been said.
-(See Appendix for recording template if not CPOMS). - 5.6.3.
-Where this a child protection concern, allegation, or disclosure, the DSL will make an immediate call to Children's Social Care to alert or to consult with them.
-The Multi Agency Referral Form will be sent by the DSL or deputy DSL. - 5.6.4.
-If in exceptional circumstances the DSL (or deputy) is not available, this should not delay appropriate action being taken.
+They should also read Part 1 of KCSIE 2024.
+Where safeguarding is a concern, all staff and volunteers etc. should maintain an attitude of 'it could happen here' and know what to look for.

+- 5.6.2.
+Third party organisations using or hiring Trust premises for their own activities and/or events must provide their own safeguarding policies to Principals and DSLs of those venue that are being used.
+Providers must meet the expectations of the guidance and leasing agreements must reflect this expectation. - 5.6.3.
+If any member of staff or volunteer is concerned about a child or young person s/he must inform the DSL or one of the deputy DSLs immediately.
+They must record information regardingthe concerns on the same day.
+The written record or electronic record via CPOMS must be a clear, precise, factual account of the observations or what has been said.
+(See Appendix for recording template if not CPOMS). - 5.6.4.
+Where this a child protection concern, allegation, or disclosure, the DSL or Deputy DSL will make an immediate call to Children's Social Care to alert or to consult with them.
+The relevant forms will be sent by the DSL or Deputy DSL. - 5.6.5.
+If in exceptional circumstances the DSL (or Deputy) is not available, this should not delay appropriate action being taken.
 Staff should consider speaking to a member of the senior leadership team and/or take advice from Children's Social Care.
-In these circumstances, any action taken should be shared with the DSL as soon as is practically possible. - 5.6.5.
-If a member of staff disagrees about the level of concern and feels that a child has not been protected, then any member of staff can make a direct referral to Children's Social Care.
+In these circumstances, any action taken should be shared with the DSL as soon as is practically possible. - 5.6.6.
+If a member of staff disagrees about the level of concern and feels that a child or young person hasnot been protected, then any member of staff can make a direct referral to Children's Social Care. - 5.6.7.

-- 5.6.6.
 Within one working day of a referral being made, Children's Social Care should acknowledge receipt to the referrer and make a decision about the next steps and the type of response that is required.
-The referrer should follow up if this information is not forthcoming. - 5.6.7.
-If social workers decide to carry out a statutory assessment, staff should do everything they can to support that assessment (supported by the DSL as required). - 5.6.8.
-If, after a referral, the child's situation does not appear to be improving, the referrer should consider following the their local Safeguarding Board guidance on Multi Agency Resolution of Professional Disagreements to ensure that their concerns are addressed and, most importantly, that the child's situation improves.
+The referrer should follow up if this information is not forthcoming. - 5.6.8.
+If social workers decide to carry out a statutory assessment, staff should do everything they can to support that assessment (supported by the DSL as required). - 5.6.9.
+If, after a referral, the child/young person's situation does not appear to be improving, the referrer should consider following their local Safeguarding Board guidance on Multi Agency Resolution of Professional Disagreements to ensure that their concerns are addressed and, most importantly, that the child/young person's situation improves.

 5.7.
-When concerned about a child
+When concerned about a child/young person